 Driving in Ireland takes a certain amount of skill.
-For Americans, there's the whole other-side-of-the-car, other-side-of-the-road thing to contend with -- just remember to stay left and you'll be all right.
+For Americans and Canadians, there's the whole other-side-of-the-car, other-side-of-the-road thing to contend with -- just remember to stay left and you'll be all right.
 On highways (known as freeways to Americans), there are typically two to three lanes; rarely will you find monster four- or five-lane thoroughfares in Ireland.
 As on most European highways, the fast lane -- which is always on the right -- is used solely for passing slower traffic.

-Driving on city streets in Ireland can be highly stressful or relatively easy depending on which city you are in.
+Driving on city streets in Ireland can be highly stressful or relatively easy depending on which city you're in.
 Dublin is the most congested city in Ireland, and rush hour traffic in and out of the city center is challenging, even to the most seasoned driver.
 Most city streets feature roundabouts, one-ways, and road signs and signals that might be confusing for foreign drivers.
 While Americans are used to double yellow lines dividing the two sides of a street, in Ireland the lines are all white, which can be confusing.
-As well, there is absolutely no turning on red lights, even for right turns; this is illegal and breaking this rule will guarantee a ticket from the local Gardai (police).
-Give yourself a quick lesson on Irish traffic rules before embarking on your road trip by visiting RulesoftheRoad.ie.
+As well, there is absolutely no turning on red lights, even for left turns; this is illegal and breaking this rule will guarantee a ticket from the local Gardai (police).
+Give yourself a quick lesson on Irish traffic rules before embarking on your road trip by visiting ROTR.ie.

 Country roads, many of which offer picturesque views of Ireland's famed rolling green hills, often require even more attentive driving than the city streets.
 Conditions can be poor (dirt roads, old surfaces with potholes) and obstacles may be present (the aforementioned sheep crossings, farm tractors that move at a snail's pace).
 Local drivers can also be an issue; as they are familiar with the winding roads, they tend to drive very fast -- even around blind turns and hidden corners.
 The best advice?
 Drive with caution and take your time.

 Renting a car in Ireland is fairly standard.
 Most rental cars are manual/stick shift, though rental agencies typically have a small number of automatics available.
 It's best to book your reservation early to ensure you get the type of car you want.
-Car sizes range from small, economic models to SUV's and luxury cars.
+Car sizes range from small, economic models to SUVs and luxury cars.
 Keep in mind that city streets and country roads in Ireland can be quite narrow, and parking spaces in public lots are notoriously small, so you may want to reconsider the Land Rover and opt for something a bit more compact unless you really need the extra room.

 Holders of licenses from the U.S., Canada, Australia and E.U. member states are not required to have an International Driving Permit.
 Those that must have one should have both their international driver's license and original domestic license with them.
-If you are over 25 and under 75 years of age, you should be able to rent a car quite easily (younger drivers will face stiff premiums; older than 75 may be rejected for rentals).
+If you are over 25 and under 75 years of age, you should be able to rent a car quite easily (younger drivers will face stiff premiums; those older than 75 may be rejected for rentals).

-Ireland by Train
+Ireland Train Travel